julhamarcolan/k-space-processing/README.md

 🔗 IXI Dataset

+## 🩻 Usage

+You can use the "k_space.npy" file directly.
-Place the k_space.npy file in the same directory as the script before running it.
+To do so, place the k_space.npy file in the same directory as the script before running it.

+If you prefer to use the available NIfTI (.nii) file or any other from the IXI Dataset, first run the script "convert_nii_to_npy.py" to generate a compatible NumPy file.